grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 Next, who is going to be the user of the `DataDispatch` class?
 For this question, I have an easy answer -- the Statement body is going to be the user -- it will interact with `DataDispatch` to trigger the specified behaviors.
 This means that our environment looks like this now:

-//TODO

 ```text
 Statement body -> DataDispatch (concrete class) -> Channel?
 ```

 Now, the last element is to decide who is going to play the role of channel.
-In other words, we can express our problem with the following, unfinished Statement (I marked all the current unknowns with a double question mark: `??`):
+We can express this problem with the following, unfinished Statement (I marked all the current unknowns with a double question mark: `??`):

 ```csharp
 [Fact] public void